SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 A pseudo-class is used to define a **special state of an element**.

 Examples of pseudo-classes:
-- Style a link when the user's mouse is over it
+- Style a link when the user's mouse is hovering over it
 - Style **visited** and **unvisited** links differently

 Syntax: